swiftlang/swift/userdocs/diagnostics/embedded-restrictions.md

       value.doSomething(on: i) // warning: cannot use generic instance method 'doSomething(on:)' on a value of type 'any P' in Embedded Swift
     }

+* Use of untyped throws, which depends on `any Error` and is not available in Embedded Swift.
+Use typed throws instead:

+    func mayFail() throws { } // error: untyped throws is not available in Embedded Swift; add a thrown error type with '(type)' func mayFail() throws(MyError) // okay

 ## See Also

 - [A Vision for Embedded Swift](https://github.com/swiftlang/swift-evolution/blob/main/visions/embedded-swift.md)